chrishayesmu/PlugBotBase/README.md

 * `pbb_config_file`: This is the optional, NPM-only key.
 You can define this key in your package.json under config, or by using `npm config set ...`.
 This key tells PlugBotBase where to find your main JSON configuration file.
 You can supply an absolute or a relative path; if relative, it will be treated as being relative to the directory which contains your package.json file.
 If not set, the default is "config.json".
 * `pbb_bot_email`: This is the email address your bot uses to log in to plug.dj.
 Facebook logins are not supported.
 * `pbb_bot_password`: This is the password your bot uses to log in to plug.dj.
-* `pbb_room_name`: This is the name of the room you want your bot to connect to, though "room" is not entirely accurate.
+* `pbb_room_url`: This is the name of the room you want your bot to connect to, though "room" is not entirely accurate.
 When you join a plug.dj room, the URL looks like `https://plug.dj/someroomname`.
 It is the `someroomname` which you should supply here.
 Room names can change, but this part of the URL never will.

 Everything except `pbb_config_file` should be defined in your JSON configuration file, as top-level elements: